15 Best Things to Do in Stratford (CT)

 Wells Hollow Creamery

-Keep going past Roosevelt Forest and in a minute or two you’ll be at this endearing family run dairy farm and ice cream shop.
+Keep going past Roosevelt Forest and in a minute or two you’ll be at this endearing family-run dairy farm and ice cream shop.

-More than just a place to pick up something and go, the farm opens its doors to visitors and children will be thrilled with the cows (with calves in summer), goats and chickens.
+You can also pick from “no fat” flavors, frozen yogurts and sorbets.
+More than just a place to pick up something and go, the farm opens its doors to visitors.
+My kids were thrilled with the barnyard animals, including cows (with calves in summer), goats and chickens.

 12. Connecticut Air and Space Center